6 Hidden Cemetery Costs No One Talks About

 Alecia Milano

-A cemetery plot, or grave, is the physical space where a loved one is laid to rest—whether they were cremated or chose to have a traditional burial.
-However, that piece of property is only one cemetery cost of burial arrangements.
+A cemetery plot, or grave, is the physical space where a loved one is laid to rest—whether they were cremated or chose to have a traditional casket and burial.
+However, that piece of property is only the start of many hidden cemetery fees and charges you’ll encounter with final arrangements.

 1. Types of Cemetery Plots

-Different plots have different associated cemetery costs, so it’s important to ask for a full price listing from the cemetery you’re considering.
+Different burial plots have different associated fees, so it’s important to ask for a full price listing from the cemetery you’re considering.

 For instance, a double-depth burial plot can be a more cost-effective way to bury two loved ones (such as couples or siblings) than two neighboring plots.
-The remains are placed on top of one another underground, as opposed to side by side—saving space within the cemetery.
+Each loved one is placed on top of one another underground, as opposed to side by side—saving space within the cemetery.

 Plots in a certain area of a cemetery may also be sold at a premium, due to the proximity to a road or lake, for example.